tvdaredevil/EMS-Dashboard/README.md

 By selecting each zone, the director in charge of appropriation of resources or the individual in charge of the collective zones can view information about the quantity/status of each resource and any status updates the Zone manager might have placed.
 - Aerial distance from the SafeZone to the threat.
 This is important since this distance is calculated for any number of zones that are being tracked by the program.
 This allows for important decisions to be made regarding the status of the zone and whether emergency evacuations should commence should the premises no longer remain safe or are projected to no longer be safe as they were earlier.

-- Additionally, the page refreshes zone data every 2 seconds and the hurricane location is updated every time GPS coordinates for epicenter data are inputted (since there was no API available) .
+- The page refreshes zone data every 2 seconds, so that viability status is available as soon as possible
+- The hurricane location is updated real time when the server is initiated.
+The coordinates for epicenter data are fetched from: https://weather.terrapin.com/wx/storm_show.jsp?area=ATL&storm=06A&dtype=ASCII .

 ## Final thoughts